 Refer to page 20 for a list of law electives.
-Completing elective papers during Summer School may enable you to complete your double degrees more quickly.
+Completing elective papers during Summer School may enable you to complete your double degree more quickly.

-For more information on the Bachelor of Communication Studies visit www.aut.ac.nz/communications
+For more information on the Bachelor of Communication Studies visit aut.ac.nz/communications

 Level: 8

-Points: 540 1
+Points: 540

-Duration: 41⁄2 years F/T only 2
+Duration: 41⁄2 years F/T only

 Campus: City

-Starts: 24 Feb 2020
+Starts: 22 Feb 2021